Lower School

 • Science

-Physical science is introduced with an investigation of the properties of liquids, solids, and gases.
+Physical science is introduced with an investigation of the properties of liquids, solids, and gasses.
 In all units, students learn scientific investigation skills including observation, comparison, note-taking, sketching, classifying, and reporting.

 STEM education includes a unit on recycled boat designing & building as well as a unit on bird houses.